 Pinal County Historical Museum

-We are a private non-profit museum founded in 1958.
-PCHS Museum preserves Florence's rich history with exhibits ranging from pre-contact times to the 1950s.
-See saguaro cactus furniture, farm implements, 2nd Territorial Prison artifacts, and more!
+Explore the Pinal County Historical Museum on Main Street in Florence.
+Our private non-profit museum, founded in 1958, preserves Florence's history with diverse exhibits from pre-contact to the 1950s.
+Discover saguaro cactus furniture, farm implements, Territorial Prison artifacts, and more.
+Enjoy historical, entertaining, and educational programming.

 1140 W Butte Ave, Florence